852569069/Supercon_Diffusion/README.md

 ## Description

-This project is a code implementation of the Supercon-Diffusion model.
+This project is a code implementation of the Supercon-Diffusion model in the [article](https://onlinelibrary.wiley.com/doi/10.1002/inf2.12519).
 Supercon-Diffusion is proficient in generating the efficacy of doped superconductors.

 ## Installation